Genealogy of the extremal process of the branching random walk: The supercritical Gibbs measure

 where $\pi_\beta = \sum_{k = 1}^{\infty} p^2_k$ and $(p_k, k \geq 1)$ is a Poisson-Dirichlet mass partition with parameters $(\beta^{-1},0)$. \end{theorem}

-A similar result was already known for the branching Brownian motion (Bovier and Kurkova \cite{BoK}).
-The proof uses comparaison between the correlaction structure of the branching Brownian motion and the Generalized Random Energy Models.
-Arguin and Zindy \cite{ArZ} and Jagannath \cite{Jag} proved related results for logarithmically correlated Gaussian fields and the binary branching random walk with Gaussian increments respectively.
+A similar result was already known for multiple types of Gaussian processes with a logarithmic correlation structure, such as the Generalized Random Energy Model \cite{BoK}, log-correlated Gaussian fields such as the Gaussian Free Field \cite{ArZ}, or the binary branching random walk with Gaussian increments \cite{Jag}.
 More precisely, it is proved that a measure similar to $\nu_{n,\beta}/\nu_{n,\beta}(\bar{\mathcal{U}})$ converges in law toward a Ruelle probability cascade.
-We note that Ouimet \cite{Oui} recently extended this family of results to Gaussian fields with scale-dependent variance.
-Theorems \ref{thm:cvSupercritical} and \ref{thm:DeS88} can be seen as extension of these results to branching random walks with non-Gaussian increments.
+Ouimet \cite{Oui} recently extended this family of results to Gaussian fields with scale-dependent variance.
+Theorems~\ref{thm:cvSupercritical} and~\ref{thm:DeS88} represent extensions of these results to branching random walks with non-Gaussian increments.
+Contrarily to what was done in this past literature, the proof relies on the study of the extremal point process instead of proving Ghirlanda-Guerra type identities.
+Thus Poisson-Dirichlet distributions appear as simple functional of a Poisson point process instead of the application of Talagrand's identity (see \cite[Remark 3.8]{Jag}).